microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/cli.md

 The image format of the the final customized image.

-Options: vhd, vhdx, qcow2, and raw.
+Options: vhd, vhdx, qcow2, raw, and iso.

-At least one of --output-image-format and --output-split-partitions-format is required.
+At least one of `--output-image-format` and `--output-split-partitions-format` is required.

 ## --output-split-partitions-format=FORMAT